DonHulieo/don-patrols/README.md

 ## Changelog

+- v1.1.1 - Added a table of Threads to handle Vehicle Patrols whilst having multiple clients nearby.
+This should fix drivers staying in the same place when the network owner leaves the area.
+- v1.1.0 - Proper Syncing between Clients, Ensuring Vehicle Patrols stay Tasked when players leave area and Optimised Functionality for Checking for Closest Players.
+- v1.0.9 - New Function for Finding Closest Player, and Added an Event to Retask a Patrol after changing Owners.
+- v1.0.8 - Added a failsafe for when a player leaves the area but other players are nearby.
+- v1.0.7 - More Failsafes for Vehicle Patrols.
+- v1.0.6 - More Debug Prints, attempted Fixes of Patrols Duplicating.
+- v1.0.5 - Added Debug Mode and Fixed a bug where Driver Peds wouldn't attack a Players Friends.
 - v1.0.4 - Linting and General Fixes.
 - v1.0.3 - Added Fail Safes' for Drivers Despawning when a Player is too far away.
 - v1.0.2 - Added `pedSettings.relNameOverride` and Vehicle Patrols will now chase down the player if they are in a vehicle.